-This programme is delivered using blended learning, a flexible way of completing the course that combines online educational materials and opportunities for interaction online with traditional place-based classroom methods.
+This programme is delivered using blended learning, a flexible way of completing the course that combines online educational materials and opportunities for interaction online with traditional classroom methods and virtual classroom sessions.

 Your team will also be required to attend five video conferencing sessions and access additional learning material online.